emmt/FITSHeaders.jl/README.md

 collection of so-called *FITS cards*.
 Each such card is stored in textual form and associates a keyword with a value and/or a comment.

-The `FITSCards` package is intended to provide:
+The `FITSBase` package is intended to provide:

 - methods for fast parsing of a FITS header or of a piece of a FITS header that is a single FITS header card;